dat-ecosystem-archive/hyperdrive-staging-area/README.md

 ```
 {
-  skipIgnore: false // dont use the .datignore rules
+  skipDatIgnore: false // dont use the .datignore rules
+  ignore: ['.dat', '.git'] // base ignore rules (used in addition to .datignore)
   filter: false // a predicate of (path) => bool, where writes are skipped if == true.
 Takes precedence over .datignore
 }
 ```